Prakashfirefox/Prakashfirefox/README.md

 Fullstack Developer
 -------------------------

-+ years of experience as a software developer skilled in API development, web development, and API integration using PHP, Python, node JS, React, MySQL, MongoDB, and AWS.
++ Years of experience as a software developer skilled in API development, web development, and API integration using PHP, Python, node JS, React, MySQL, MongoDB, and AWS.